apaul2/mat301/ps1.md

 from unemath_Paul.Products
 where category_id = 430 and manufacturer_id = 428
-13. How many countries make products contained in the store?
+13. How many countries make products contained in the store? select distinct country from unemath_Paul.Products

-14. How many products are manufactured in the USA?
+14. How many products are manufactured in the USA? select count(*) from unemath_Paul.Products where country='USA'

-15. How many products cost the company less than $10?
+15. How many products cost the company less than $10? select price from unemath_Paul.Products where price<'10'

-16. How many products cost the company less than $10 and sell for more than $20?
+16. How many products cost the company less than $10 and sell for more than $20? select price from unemath_Paul.Products where price<'10' or price>'20'

-17. How many products cost the company less than $10 and sell for less than $20?
+17. How many products cost the company less than $10 and sell for less than $20? select price from unemath_Paul.Products where price<'10' or price<'20'
 18. Which products cost less than $10 and sell for more than $20?

-19. Count all product's that have shipping weight less than 1 pound or greater than 20 pounds.
+19. Count all product's that have shipping weight less than 1 pound or greater than 20 pounds. select ship_weight from unemath_Paul.Products where ship_weight<'1' or ship_weight>'20'
 20. Create your own query.
+  Find products that have an inventory of 50 or more? select inventory from unemath_Paul.Products where inventory>'50'